 1. Solid-State Batteries Move From Lab to Production Line

-Gotion High-Tech, 25% owned by Volkswagen, announced at the show that design work for its first 2 GWh all-solid-state battery mass-production line is substantially complete.
-This is not a research paper or a PowerPoint slide.
-It is an industrial-scale facility moving from pilot validation to production engineering, with a total estimated investment of 3-4 billion yuan ($414-552 million).
+Gotion High-Tech, 25% owned by Volkswagen, reported that design work for its first 2 GWh all-solid-state battery mass-production line was substantially complete during the 2026 show cycle.
+This is not yet proof of broad commercial solid-state EV availability.
+It is a signal that Chinese battery makers are moving from pilot validation toward production engineering, with investment and line-design work now visible.

 The numbers matter.
 Gotion's "Jinshi" cell uses a sulfide-based solid electrolyte and achieves 350 Wh/kg at the cell level -- a 40% improvement over mainstream ternary lithium-ion cells.
 The chemistry promises a 1,000 km driving range per charge and stable operation across a temperature range of -40 degrees Celsius to 80 degrees Celsius.
 The 0.2 GWh pilot line has reached a 90% yield rate, with 100% domestically sourced core equipment and 100% in-house developed line architecture.
 In safety testing, the cells passed 200-degree thermal chamber exposure and 3 mm steel needle penetration without ignition or explosion.